-A Care and Support Assessment is the way we find out if you need help or support because of your age, disability, or illness.
+A Care and Support Assessment is how we find out if you need help or support based on your age, disability, or illness.

 This is normally a conversation with you (or the person you look after) and a trained person.
 This can be someone employed by us or an organisation that we work with.
 People you know who support you already, like a doctor or your neighbour can also be included If needed.

 Using the national eligibility criteria, the assessment will give you a chance to tell us about the care and support needs you have and the goals you want to achieve.
 It will also show any physical needs you have, such as whether you need help to wash or dress, or getting in and out of bed.